codgician/explorations/README.md

 # Lectures
-Some projects written along the path of exploration.
+:school: Some stuff written along the path of exploration.